rubenanlo/rawDev-site/README.md

 the animation.
 It could be a letter, or a portion of a word.

 If you change this, you may need to review the props in the motion tags.

+## Lessons learnt:

+- When using mongoDB and vercel, it's better to integrate any environment variables through the integration of mongodb directly from vercel.

+- For nodemailer to work with vercel, I had to turn the transport into a promise.
+See code in the helpers directory.

+- In Splash component, there was a flickering issue when reloading the site.
+  This was happening becasue the initial animations were not applied immediately, resulting in a brief display of the initial state of the elements before the animation kicked in. to avoid this issue, we had to create an object with initial, animate, and transition properties to pass them thru props in the motion.h3 tag.
+The same applied for the aboutNavbar component.
+For more details on how I solved it, check out commits: dcaea3d4da0b3eff176a46bdf1793913447201db, 70f35b344d7a686af57f50fb6e3fd21a002bb9c5.